-Many of you are most excited for the main ingredient at your dinner table this Thursday; the turkey, ham, or other protein of your choice.
+Many of you are most excited for the main ingredient at your dinner table this Thursday; the turkey, ham, and/or other protein of your choice.

-Of course I get excited for the beauty of a golden roasted, moist, tender turkey, but after learning the simple secret to making fresh cranberry sauce a couple of years ago, my life was forever changed.
+Of course I get excited for the beauty of a golden roasted, moist, tender turkey, but after learning the simple secret to making fresh cranberry sauce a couple of years ago, my life has been forever changed.

 I am absolutely smitten with these little red beauties.
 I love hearing them pop open while they are cooking.
 I love watching their gorgeous red juice reduce and thicken into a beautiful pot of love.
 Their tartness works in perfect contrast with the sugar I use when I make cranberry muffins, it adds depth of flavor to loaves of cranberry nut bread, and it adds a perfectly healthy touch when I add them to the top of a bowl of oatmeal.
 But my absolute favorite way to eat cranberries is in my holiday

 stuffing dressing, which I have aptly named Bountiful Harvest, because of the quantity of wonderful ingredients that grace the dish.

 Before I give you the recipe for what will soon be your new most favorite side dish at your Thanksgiving table (it WILL be...trust me), allow me to enrich your mind with some...

 FOOD FACTS about the CRANBERRY

 - Cranberries are one of only three major fruits native to North America (Concord grapes and blueberries are the others)